altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

   - note-taking
 ---

 I'm soon to become twenty-seven, and I complain almost about everything.
-One of my most recent realizations is having no idea how to read a book.
+One of my recent realizations is having no idea how to read a book.
 I had many skilled teachers, leads, mentors, but none of them taught me anything about that.
 I suppose I didn't ask the right questions, and they were as clueless as me.
 I want to believe it's about _the system_ and people in charge who don't even know I am alive.

 Well, hello? 👋